 This game is like murder in the first degree,

 I can barely feel the words you're expressing.

-Your hand, holding on to mine, as if it was the last
+Your hand, holding on to mine as if it was the last

 I crawl I hide behind these moonstone walls

-There it hid and robbed my Womanhood
+There it stood and stole my Womanhood

 Pink is the ointment rubbed inside my diary.

 Looking for a dream, where the women wear combat boots

 Women ready to kill all confrontation with nukes.

 I was lost!